MM520J/reactcircleci/projects/project2b/README.md

 #### Aside

-When we are describing something we ty
+When we are describing something we typically link together and modify differe